MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ns-winioctl-_disk_grow_partition.md

 ## -description

-Contains information used to increase the size of a partition.
-			This structure is used by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560376">IOCTL_DISK_GROW_PARTITION</a> control code.
+Contains information used to increase the size of a partition.This structure is used by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560376">IOCTL_DISK_GROW_PARTITION</a> control code.

 ## -struct-fields